MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-portal.md

 6. After you've added yourself as an owner, reopen the Portal Admin Center page.

-## Link your Portals to a custom domain
+## Link your portal to a custom domain

 A custom domain can help your customers find your support resources more easily and enhance your brand.
 Only one custom domain name can be added to a portal.
 After you've provisioned your portal and acquired your domain name, you'll need an SSL certificate to set up a custom host name.
 You can use the purchased SSL certificate for your domain to link your Portals to a custom domain by using a wizard.